 It is also true that different body types will react differently to training flexibility.
 Bodies with a higher amount of collagen in the muscles and connective tissue tend to build muscle more easily, have greater joint stability, and have difficulty increasing range or motion.
+The nervous system has a massive influence on flexibility and differs greatly one person to the next.
 Despite this reality, any body at any age can become more flexible with consistent, intelligent training.

 I started training Mongolian circus contortion at the age of 31, which is not exactly geriatric but is over 20 years beyond the age recommended by most coaches.
 I was already a dancer, and I thought I was pretty flexible until I showed up at the gym and saw a young woman with over splits more than two feet off the ground and a boy with his spine wrapped around his head.
 Why I didn’t turn right around and walk back to the dance studio is a story for another day, but I did stay and my ten year journey into the magic of stretching has taught me a great deal about perceived limitations, and our ability to transcend them.

 Historically, and by that I mean until about ten to fifteen years ago, contortion was only taught to young children in specialized circus schools.
 Many of the world’s leading contortionists come from Mongolia, China, and Russia where children are expected to train for long hours, forgoing most of the usual childhood activities in favor of their craft.
 The results are spectacular—human feats that leave audiences breathless across the globe.
 No one ever thought that adults would be able to achieve these extreme positions so adults were never taught, until the rise in popularity of circus schools in the west attracted kooks like me, looking to test the limitations of their meat suits.